Dr Laura Robinson

 Thesis Abstract

-Despite the burgeoning popularity of male street dance crew performances within U.K. televised talent show competitions, as well as the steady growth of international Hip Hop dance scholarship, commercial street dance practices tend to be ignored by academia due to the diminished value of these mediated performances and their deemed inauthenticity in comparison with other vernacular practice.
+Despite the burgeoning popularity of male street dance crew performances within UK televised talent show competitions, as well as the steady growth of international hip hop dance scholarship, commercial street dance practices tend to be ignored by academia due to the diminished value of these mediated performances and their deemed inauthenticity in comparison with other vernacular practice.
 Current literature on televised dance competitions considers the notion of spectacle (McMains, 2006; Weisbrod, 2011, 2014), but there is a continued focus on the solo dance performer, and it not does attend to spectacle as both a visual aesthetic and as a condition of a commodified society.

-This thesis satisfies such absence in research by critically investigating the constructed and performance of spectacle within male street dance crew performances on U.K television talent show competitions.
-It interrogates the nature and manifestation of spectacle in relation to the dancing body within a televised commercial competitive format, and considers how might these dancing bodies be made visible by their situation within the omnipotent media spectacle of the television talent show.
-Finally, it questions what are the stakes in situating the body as a spectacular image, and do these bodies hold any agency within their reduction to spectacle?
+This thesis satisfies such absence in research by critically investigating the constructed and performance of spectacle within male street dance crew performances on UK television talent show competitions.
+It interrogates the nature and manifestation of spectacle in relation to the dancing body within a televised commercial competitive format and considers how might these dancing bodies be made visible by their situation within the omnipotent media spectacle of the television talent show.
+Finally, it questions what are the stakes in situating the body as a spectacular image, and do these bodies hold any agency within their reduction to the spectacle?
 This thesis necessarily undertakes an interdisciplinary approach.

 Drawing upon Dodd's (2001) observations of the triadic relationship between body, camera and post-production edit, and Lansdale's (2008) intertextual approach for analysing the dancing body within a postmodern society, this thesis conducts a textual analysis of dance on television, examining 59 street dance crew performances between 2008 - 2013 featured within Britain's Got Talent (2007-current) and Got To Dance (2010- current).